contao/docs/docs/manual/installation/contao-manager.en.md

 {{< version “Manager 1.9” >}}

 Yes, with ADMIN rights you can invite other users to the Contao Manager.
-To do this, click on the gear wheel in the menu and then _Accounts_.
+To do this, click on the gear wheel in the menu and then on _Accounts_.
 Here you can create an invitation link, and assign one of the following permissions to the new account:

-- **READ** – can see the installed packages and read log files, but not change the system.
+- **READ** – can see the installed packages and read log files, but cannot change the system.
 - **UPDATE** – may update existing packages and perform maintenance tasks (e.g. clear cache).
 - **INSTALL** – may update and install packages and change system settings.
 - **ADMIN** – can use all functions of the Contao Manager.